rkonoplev/dniester/docs/TECHNICAL_SPEC.md

 - **Performance:**
     - Main endpoints ≤ 200ms response time under load.
+- **Caching:**
+    - **Implementation**: High-performance in-memory caching is implemented using Caffeine to reduce database load and improve response times for frequently accessed data.
+    - **Strategy**: A multi-level caching strategy is employed:
+        - **Default Cache**: A default TTL of 15 minutes and a maximum size of 1000 entries, used for general-purpose caching like individual news articles.
+        - **Terms Cache**: A specialized cache for taxonomy terms with a longer TTL of 1 hour and a size of 500 entries, as this data changes infrequently.
+        - **Search Cache**: A cache for search results with a shorter TTL of 5 minutes and a larger size of 2000 entries to balance data freshness with performance.
 - **Scalability:**
     - Horizontal scalability for >10k concurrent users.
 - **Security:**